Why negative reviews are actually important for your business

-Your first action towards angry or upset customer should be to apologise.
+Your first action towards an angry customer should be to apologize.
 There’s a chance it will put the customer in a better mood and make solving the issue faster.

 It’s also a good idea to offer a small gift to the customer, though here you have to be careful.
 Some customers deliberately write negative reviews in hopes of getting a service discount or the newest product for free.

 The issue that was the reason for the negative review was fixed?
 Great!
 The last thing you need to do is to send a follow-up email to the customer.
 Ask the customer if they are satisfied and is there anything more you can help them with.